 How did you decide which idea to put your faith into?

 A business needs to start from a need, a pent up demand that was already there, and ideally that need would intersect with something I was passionate about or already familiar with.
 After a month of market research I ended up at kitchenware, specifically kitchen knives.
 Big companies selling kitchen knives already exist of course, but the market is evolving and there are new opportunities presented online.
-I spent a further month on feasibility/sourcing manufacturers and pricing before committing to R&D. But ya, there has to be a strong need – whether it’s a feature need, design need, availability need, or marketing/sales need.
+Every kitchen needs a Santoku knife and you will find them on https://viebelles.com/collections/santoku-knives.
+I spent a further month on feasibility/sourcing manufacturers and pricing before buying the ceramic liner.
+But ya, there has to be a strong need – whether it’s a feature need, design need, availability need, or marketing/sales need.

 What was your process to refine the design?